moepmoep12/exile-db/README.md

 > Note: This product isn't affiliated with or endorsed by Grinding Gear Games in any way.

+> Note: The library was formerly known as `poe-db`.
+The name was changed to exile-db to distinguish it from the website [poedb.tw](https://poedb.tw/us/).

 ## Overview

 The key objectives of this library are: